An origin story in the Comstock Chronicles

 Gabe waved the comment away.
 “Your job would be much simpler.
 All I want you to do is keep buttering up old Marjorie, share some of your coins, and you’ve got food and a place to stay.”

 “You won’t require me to do more than that?”
-Azroth said.
+Azroth said, not buying it.

 Easy, now, he warned himself.

 “We’re here.”
-Gabe eyed the three-storied, ramshackle building with the pride of a king over his castle.
+The boy eyed the three-storied, ramshackle building with the pride of a king over his castle.
 “Welcome to the Haggis.”

 Make a one-time donation